Biomarker-Development-at-INM7/JTrack-Android/README.md

-﻿# Welcome to JTrack Platfrom!
+﻿# Welcome to JTrack Platform!

 Hi!
-This is the repository for JTrack smartphone application.
-JTrack is an open-source platform for remote assessment of digital biomarkers (DB) in neurological, psychiatric and other indications.
+This is the repository for the JTrack smartphone application.
+JTrack is an open-source platform for remote assessment of digital biomarkers (DB) in neurological, psychiatric, and other indications.
 JTrack platform consists of an **Android application** and an online **Dashboard** for managing research studies.

 JTrack application comprises the following main categories of components: